gilbertchen/duplicacy/README.md

 You'll need to input the account id and application key.

 Backblaze's B2 storage is not only the least expensive (at 0.5 cent per GB per month), but also the fastest.
-We have been working closely with their developers to leverage the full potentials provided by the B2 API in order to maximumize the transfer speed.
+We have been working closely with their developers to leverage the full potentials provided by the B2 API in order to maximize the transfer speed.

 #### Google Drive